Olympic Games

 This is an EPIC resource.
 EPIC is a collection of reliable databases covering lots of different topics, which has been put together especially for New Zealand school students.
 You may need a password from your school or local library to access it.

-• Select the middle reading level.
+• Select the Middle level.

 • Enter the keywords 'Olympic Games' in the search box.